SteveBarnett/Remixing/thinking/_posts/2022-11-05-subject-and-object-are-distinct-but-not-separate.md

 ---
 title: Subject and object are distinct, but not separate.
-tags: non-dual buddhism TMWT waking-up
+tags: nondual buddhism TMWT waking-up
 star: true
 perception: true
 order: 2